 Step 1 – Pull the blind down fully and then tilt down

 For Venetian blinds, the first thing you will want to do is to pull them down fully and then tilt them horizontally or slightly down.
 This will make cleaning much easier.

 Step 2 – Dust

 Next, take a clean and dry microfiber cloth and begin wiping each slat starting at the top.
 The top of the slat will be the dustiest.
 If you have dust underneath, wipe both sides.
 You will need to apply a bit of pressure to get all the dust off if you haven’t dusted in a while.

-As you dust, refold the cloth so that you are using a new part of the cloth.
-If your blind is very dusty and your cloth gets very clogged up, switch it out for a new cloth.
+As you dust, refold it so that you are using a new part of the cloth.
+If your blind is very dusty and your cloth gets very clogged up, switch it out for a new one.

 Step 3 – For very grubby blinds wipe again with a damp cloth

 Take a clean microfiber cloth, wet it and then wring it out thoroughly.
-You don’t want a dripping wet cloth especially if your blinds are wooden.
+You don’t want dripping wet cloth, especially if your blinds are wooden.

 Then begin wiping again from the top slat down to the bottom.